 Giotto Rocket Airblower, Cokin Filter Set, eneloop Rechargable Batteries - Part Of My Actual Photography Equipment

-Because the best always comes at the end, I'm introducing my "filming bird"....the DJI Phantom 3 Professional.
+Because the best always comes at the end, I'm introducing my "filming bird"...the DJI MAVIC 2 Pro Quadcopter.

-Seeing the world from down below is for the most travelers an amazing experience...standing in front of the "Grand Canyon" or on the caldera of the "Piton De La Fournaise", the "Haleakala" or at the "Waimea Canyon" is so breathtaking, that it makes us feel as small as ants in this wonderful, big, big world.
+Seeing the world from down below is an amazing experience for the most travelers... standing in front of the "Grand Canyon" or on the caldera of the "Piton De La Fournaise", the "Haleakala" or at the "Waimea Canyon" is so breathtaking, that it makes us feel as small as ants in this wonderful, big, big world.

 Seeing the world from above makes us even smaller.